zrmacc/zrmacc.github.io/_pages/collections.md

  nav: "navi"
 ---

-This page will help to organize notes I have prepared while studying statistics and genetics.
+This page will organize collections of notes by subject.

 <h2>
   <a href="/Collections/Statistics/">Statistics</a>